 This program offers the foundation for discovery and empowerment that leads to greater fulfillment, purpose, and effectiveness in students' personal and professional lives as well as in their clients’.

-The Master of Arts Degree program in Consciousness Studies and Transpersonal Psychology and the Planned 30-Credit Program have three major components:
+The Master of Arts Degree program in Consciousness Studies and Transpersonal Psychology and the Planned 30-Credit Program all have three major components:

 First, students explore the nature of reality from a scientific, philosophical, and psychological point of view, with an emphasis on the oneness of the universe and the inter-connectedness of life, creativity, synchronicity, and flow.
-As part of this exploration they will compare and integrate the official scientific paradigm (essentially mechanistic and reductionistic) with the emerging holistic-systemic paradigm.
-Coming out of this, students will also discover that on a smaller scale there are cultural and psychological equivalents of these two macroscopic paradigms which also need to be integrated.
+As part of this exploration, they will compare and integrate the official scientific paradigm (essentially mechanistic and reductionistic) with the emerging holistic-systemic paradigm.
+Coming out of this, students will also discover that on a smaller scale, there are cultural and psychological equivalents of these two macroscopic paradigms, which also need to be integrated.

-In the second component students examine the awakening and transformation of consciousness into higher stages and states of development.
-This includes studying the theoretical framework of selected authors - Jung, Assagioli, Maslow, Grof, Tart, Wilber, Washburn, Loevinger and others.
+In the second component, students examine the awakening and transformation of consciousness into higher stages and states of development.
+This includes studying the theoretical framework of selected authors - Jung, Assagioli, Maslow, Grof, Tart, Wilber, Washburn, Loevinger, and others.
 Students also examine the many different factors which can produce such awakening – from a serious illness to sudden mourning, from an existential crisis to a deliberate pathway of awareness.
-In this respect students will learn practices that help bring forth awakening and will develop their corporeal, emotional, cognitive, and spiritual awareness.
-This is achieved through exercises in meditation, somatic awareness, self-observation and dialogue.
+In this respect, students will learn practices that help bring forth awakening and will develop their corporeal, emotional, cognitive, and spiritual awareness.
+This is achieved through exercises in meditation, somatic awareness, self-observation, and dialogue.
 They also learn how to face any negative side effects that such a transformation can produce when it happens to an unprepared individual and/or in a social world that is very skeptical and even scared by transpersonal phenomena and nonordinary states of consciousness.